 It is a simple signal-controlled T-junction, with two lane approaches on the larger Henley Avenue and one on Church Cowley Rd.
 But the striking thing about it is that there are no pedestrian phases!
 Crossings are marked, with dropped kerbs and tactiles, and two of the three have small islands with reflective wands (too small to hold a child's bike), but otherwise there's no protection at all.
 Crossing is uncomfortable and stressful for fit and alert adults, and simply not safe for children or slower adults.
 The A4158 carries 12,000+ motor vehicles a day here.

-The roads here have 30mph speed limits, but it is common for drivers to exceed that, especially downhill on the wide, straight A4158.
+The roads here have 30mph speed limits, but it is common for drivers to exceed that, given the carriageway width and straight approaches.
 The junction also has a broad sweeping corner that can be taken at speed, turning left from Henley Av into Church Cowley Rd.

 The south-eastern crossing of the A4158 (photos above and right) lacks even an island.
 Here pedestrians have to cross three lanes of (notionally) 30mph motor traffic coming from three different directions (and two cycle lanes, as a extra bonus).
 Visibility is not terrible, but it's twelve metres kerb to kerb, so slower people will be interacting with vehicles they couldn't possibly have seen (or been seen by) when they stepped onto the carriageway.
 It is mind-boggling that this has tactiles marking it as a crossing place for the visually-impaired; that almost feels like a trap.